cloudnative-pg/postgis-containers/README.md

 accordingly.
 Please look at the registry for a list of available images and select the one you need.

-Create a YAML manifest called `postgis.yaml` as you like (please refer to [CloudNativePG](https://cloudnative-pg.io/docs) for details on the API):
+Create a YAML manifest.
+For example, you can put the YAML below into a file named `postgis.yaml` (any name is fine).
+(Please refer to [CloudNativePG](https://cloudnative-pg.io/docs) for details on the API):

 ```yaml